-Many Americans suffer with the discomfort of gastrointestinal (GI) disorders.
+Many Americans suffer with gastrointestinal (GI) disorders.
+They may suffer

 treat their condition.